mach-composer/mach-composer-cli/docs/src/topics/integrations/commercetools.md

 ## Configuration

-From a MACH Composer configuration file, you can configure the following items in commercetools:
+From a MACH composer configuration file, you can configure the following items in commercetools:

 - currencies